Arche Resonance Theory

 4.4 Geometric Coupling as the Lie Algebra Trace

-Equal baseline cost per generator does not mean equal total coupling.
+Equal baseline cost per generator does not determine equal total coupling.
 In the present framework, total geometric coupling is defined by summing the metric weight across all generators in the relevant Lie algebra.
-The coupling assigned to a gauge factor is therefore the full trace of its metric footprint, not merely the cost of a single generator.
+The coupling assigned to a gauge factor is therefore the full trace of its metric footprint.

 On that definition, U(1) contributes one generator with weight 1/4, so its total squared coupling is proportional to 1/4.
 SU(2) contributes three generators with the same baseline weight, so its total squared coupling is proportional to 3/4.
-Therefore g'2g2 = 1/43/4 = 13, which implies g'g = 1sqrt3.
+Therefore g'2g2 = 1/43/4 = 13, which implies g'g = 13.
 The use of the Lie algebra trace in this way is a substantive assumption of the framework.
-Within the geometric framework, the natural quantity is the total metric footprint of the gauge algebra, not a per-generator coupling.
-The formal derivation of this definition from the covariant derivative in the curved geometry of CP3 is an open problem requiring further development.
+Within the geometric setting, the natural quantity is the total metric footprint of the gauge algebra.
+A formal derivation of that definition from the covariant derivative in the curved geometry of CP3 remains an open problem.

 4.5 The Tree-Level Weinberg Angle